 Digital locking systems are highly reliable and are easily integrated into both new and existing buildings.
 Installation is straightforward by simply replacing the existing mechanical cylinder or handle with an electronic digital cylinder or handle.

 Each lock can provide a timed operation, audit records and multi-level access control and is operated wirelessly with an active transponder, passive card reader or keypad.
 All access decisions are made at the lock and the locks can operate as standalone devices or as part of a wireless or wired network.

 Digital locking systems are highly versatile, scalable and suitable for a wide variety of applications.
-They are extremely well suited to applications where there is a requirement to be able to secure large number of doors such as Education, Government, Healthcare, Banks and Industry.
+They are extremely well suited to applications where there is a requirement to be able to secure a large number of doors such as Education, Government, Healthcare, Banks and Industry.